Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Y-yeah," Dog agreed, rubbing his bandaged arm.
 He surveyed the damaged room and the remarkably large blood smears all over the deck. "...The fuck just happened?
 We got a recall, jumped back, then my whole fucking crew went nuts, man!"

 "I’m sorry.
-I can’t say… You look like death, mate.
+I can’t say...
+You look like death, mate.
 Better sit down."

 Dog did so, crashing down into the nearest chair and running a shaking hand through his hair, heedless of the blood that still coated it.
 Mason looked back out through the ruined doors with a pinched, anxious expression.